DeliaDavila/Amazon_Vine_Analysis/README.md

 Review a sample dataset of reviews from Amazon and analyze reviews, comparing favorable reviews against totals for both paid Vine reviews and normal unpaid reviews.

 ### Process
-To condult the analysis, I pulled data from a sample set of kitchen product reviews from Amazon's S3 service using Pyspark's spark method:
+To conduct the analysis, I pulled data from a sample set of kitchen product reviews from Amazon's S3 service using Pyspark's spark method:

 ```